 3. Boost morale and employee engagement

-The above two steps require fairly minimal changes at your business.
+The above two steps require fairly minimal changes to your business.
 But if it’s missing from your business, then it can take significantly more work to boost staff morale.

 Don't avoid making changes because of that, however, as ignoring dwindling morale can be hugely damaging.
 Improving attendance at work and boosting employee morale go hand-in-hand.
 Low morale causes higher absenteeism.
 Higher absenteeism lowers morale.
 You're left with a vicious circle.